I do SEO. In my pajamas.

 I also do a LOT of testing with my sites.
 I have white hat sites and grey hat sites.
 I never rely on what the gurus preach as gospel (though at least two people I’ve shared info with are selling it now, go figure), as I prefer to run my own tests.
 So, if I tell you that something does/does not work, then you can bet your ass that I tested that shit myself. (but I still recommend you do your own testing)

 I watch a LOT of cartoons, mostly Adventure Time.
 LSP is my favorite character, followed closely by BMO.
 And lately I’ve been watching a lot of Steven Universe, Big City Greens (Tilly is my spirit animal), Molang, and Bob’s Burgers (I am so a Louise, lol).

 I’m also super into board games, with Splendor being my current favorite thing to play.

-I also drink a LOT of coffee.
-Tony’s Coffee out of Bellingham, WA is my go-to brand these days.
+I drink a LOT of coffee.
+Tony’s Coffee out of Bellingham, WA is my go-to brand when I’m in the USA.
 This is currently my favorite blend by them.
 Still looking for great coffee in Amsterdam though…seriously, the coffee has been kind of shit so far.
 I mean, it’s not office coffee bad, but there’s nothing great about it.

-In March 2015, I sold a year old site that was making $60/month (that I absolutely hated working on) for $1500.
+- In March 2015, I sold a year old site that was making $60/month (that I absolutely hated working on) for $1500.
 Not quite the ROI as the site above, but my heart just wasn’t in this one.
 Sold lots of other small sites in Q2 of 2015 as well.

-In 2016 I sold too many sites to keep track of.
-Let’s just say that it was an amazing year and I launched by first course teaching exactly how I build these sites and flip them for a nice payout.
+- In 2016 I sold too many sites to keep track of.
+Let’s just say that it was an amazing year and I launched my first course teaching exactly how I build these sites and flip them for a nice payout.